Manresa Writing Retreat

-The Center for Mission and Identity is delighted to host its third annual Faculty Writing Retreat.
+The Center for Mission and Identity is delighted to host its fourth annual Manresa Writing Retreat for faculty.
 Over five days and four nights, participants are invited to set aside the demands and distractions of their campus and home routines, and to take time in a peaceful environment to benefit their work as teacher-scholars at LMU.
 The majority of retreat time will be unstructured for participants to use however they feel appropriate, though brief presentations will be offered related to Ignatian education and mission as an LMU teacher-scholar.

 Participants will....

-• Be supported in their scholarly work and publications
+• Be supported in their scholarly and creative work

 • Take time for rest, renewal, and respite from their everyday obligations on and off campus